 An informative site by the Financial Literacy and Education Commission that offers information for financial planning through various life events including many resources, calculators, budgeting worksheets, and helpful checklists.

 Financial Awareness Counseling

 Financial Awareness Counseling can assist you in managing your finances, and provides information on student loan borrowing and repayment.
-You do not need your FAFSA PIN to go through the Financial Awareness Counseling session.
+You do not need a federal username or password to go through the Financial Awareness Counseling session.